 How must SDL be paid?

-SDL is paid under cover of a completed EMP 201 declaration.
+SDL is paid under cover of a completed EMP201.
 (The same form that is submitted to pay PAYE and UIF).
 The following payment options are available:

 What happens to the SDL Levy?